Do You Need a Surge Protector for Your RV?

 RVs often have complex electrical systems including multiple batteries, generators, inverters, and converters.
 Surge protectors can protect all that from damage from a defective pedestal at a campground.
 But really, do you need a surge protector for your RV?

-A surge protector is a worthwhile investment for RV owners.
+A surge protector is a must for RV owners.
 While major electrical problems at campgrounds are rare, minor issues are common.
 A surge protector can test for common problems and protect your RV from getting damaged and would pay for itself in just 1 night connected to a defective pedestal.

 But that’s not all there is to know about surge protectors!